caraya/gulp-starter-2021/src/md-content/font-synthesis.md

 * Extra Bold (weight 900)
 * Extra Bold Italic (weight 900)

-Variable fonts reduce the need for many files at the cost of larger font files.
+Variable fonts reduce the need for many files at the cost of larger font files but not all fonts have an italics/slant axis to control italics for the font.